Dynamic duos: the building blocks of dimensional mechanics: The mechanics of motion

 Let us first present a few regimes impelled by energy.
 If we put aside the simple lengths and times, we have seen two cases so far: the uniform regime given by energy and mass, i.e. $d\simeq (E/m)^\frac{1}{2} t$, and Taylor's regime of explosions, $d\simeq (E/\rho)^\frac{1}{5} t^\frac{2}{5}$.
 Taylor's regime is depicted in Fig.~\ref{illu}b, and the scaling is plotted in Fig.~\ref{figsprlaws}a.

 If we seek additional regimes impelled by energy, quantities on the same line or column as $E$ cannot be included since they yield simple lengths and times.
 Quantities on the line of index $y=-3$ cannot be included because they produce shrinking ($d\sim t^\alpha$, with $\alpha<0$) rather than growing ($\alpha >0$).
-Of the quantities that are left, we have chosen to highlight the 2D density $\Lambda\equiv Q(-2,0)$, the mass flux $\varphi\equiv Q(-2,-1)$, and the viscosity $\eta\equiv Q(-1,-1)$:
+Of the quantities that are left, we have chosen to highlight the 2D density $\Lambda\equiv Q(-2,0)$, the mass flux $\varphi\equiv Q(-2,-1)$ \Maf{(understood as an interfacial friction $Q(-2,-1)=Q(0-2,-1)$)}, and the viscosity $\eta\equiv Q(-1,-1)$:

 The first regime in Eq.~\ref{E2dens} can be understood as the equivalent of Taylor's regime in cylindrical geometry~\cite{Sedov1993}.
 In the case of explosions confined inside a cylinder of radius $\ell$, one can define a 2D density $\Lambda\simeq \rho \ell$, leading to a regime with $d\sim t^\frac{1}{2}$.
-This regime can be used to describe exploding-bridgewire detonators~\cite{Murphy2010}
+This regime can be used to describe exploding-bridgewire detonators~\cite{Murphy2010}.

-The second example can be used to described the dynamics of the radius of contact of `spin-coated' drops, as illustrated in Fig.~\ref{illu}c~\cite{Melo1989}.
-In that case, the spinning is associated with a centrifugal energy $E=\rho \ell^5 \omega^2$, where $\ell^3$ is the volume of a drop and $\omega$ is the rotational frequency.
-One can then define a mass flux from the fluid viscosity as $\varphi=\eta/\ell$, which is interpreted as a form of ``friction'' (see Eq.~\ref{capflux} for a different example with a similar interpretation).
+The second example can be used to describe the dynamics of the radius of contact of `spin-coated' drops, as illustrated in Fig.~\ref{illu}c~\cite{Melo1989}.
+In that case, the spinning is associated with a centrifugal energy $E=\rho \ell^5 \omega^2$, where $\ell^3$ is the volume of a drop and $\omega$ is the rotational frequency. \Maf{One can then define a form of `interfacial friction' from the fluid viscosity as $\varphi=\eta/\ell$.
 With these definitions, the spreading of the spun drop follows Eq.~\ref{Eflux}.
+Note that quantities with the same dimensions have been used to study the ``friction'' of fluids, polymers and elastomers on solid boundaries~\cite{Bocquet2007,Henot2018}.
+In this context, one can also define the so-called Navier slip length, $\ell\simeq \eta/\varphi$, a form of simple length measured by extrapolating the velocity profile beyond the boundary~\cite{Navier1823}.
+We will see another use of such kind of `interfacial friction' $\varphi$ in Eq.~\ref{capflux}.}

 The third example in Eq.~\ref{Evis} describes a regime where viscosity prevents the spreading of a source of energy.
 This regime could apply for point-like inputs of energy in very viscous fluids.
 This input could for instance come from explosions, lasers~\cite{Campanella2019}, or ultrasounds~\cite{Lauterborn1997,Gibaud2020}.
 Interestingly, this regime has also been used in a context far from explosions, to describe the spreading of aggregates of cells, as illustrated in Fig.~\ref{illu}e~\cite{Douezan2011}.
 In this context, a ball of cells comes in contact with a substrate, on which it starts to spread by cell migration.
 The cell-substrate adhesion $\Gamma$ and the size $\ell$ of the ball can be used to define an adhesion energy $E\simeq \Gamma \ell^2$, such that the spreading abides Eq.~\ref{Evis}, where $\eta$ is the aggregate viscosity.
 A comparison between this mechanical model and the data is shown in Fig.~\ref{figsprlaws}b.